eugnsp/surface_arpes/README.md

 ## Results

-(Note: all images below are presented for exposition only, no attempt has been made here to fit any experimental data.)
+**NB**: all images below are presented for exposition only, no attempt has been made here to fit any experimental data.

 Accumulation layer with one bound state at <code>k<sub>z</sub> = 0</code>: